hadley/adv-r/Documenting-functions.md

 **Note**: this chapter currently describes the use of the in-development [roxygen3](http://github.com/hadley/roxygen3) package.
 This will be merged back into roxygen2 in the near future.

 This chapter will proceed as follows.
 First, we'll discuss the basic documentation process, what each step does, and how to see the output at every stage.
 Next we'll show you, at a high-level, how to document all the different types of R objects (functions, datasets, s3 methods, s4 methods, s4 classes, r5 classes, and packages).
-After that you'll learn how to format text within the documentation
+After that you'll learn how to format text within the documentation.

 ## Help